Pain Management

 Chronic Pain

-Chronic pain is the persistent presence of pain in the body.
-It can be defined as chronic once it lasts for at least 12 weeks (3 months) or longer.
+Chronic pain is the persistent presence of pain in the body, lasting at least 12 weeks (3 months) or more.
+It can stem from a variety of causes, including:

 • Past injuries